 Eagle Scout Corner

-The Eagle Scout is the highest rank attainable in the Boy Scouting program of the Boy Scouts of America (BSA).
-Since its introduction in 1911, the Eagle Scout rank has been earned by more than two million young men.
-Requirements include earning at least 21 merit badges and demonstrating Scout Spirit through the Boy Scout Oath and Law, service, and leadership.
+The Eagle Scout is the highest rank attainable in the Scouts BSA program of the Boy Scouts of America (BSA).
+Since its introduction in 1911, the Eagle Scout rank has been earned by more than two million young men and is now young women have the chance to earn the prestigious award.
+Requirements include earning at least 21 merit badges and demonstrating Scout Spirit through the Scout Oath and Law, service, and leadership.
 This includes an extensive service project that the Scout plans, organizes, leads, and manages.
 Eagle Scouts are presented with a medal and a badge that visibly recognizes the accomplishments of the Scout.
 Additional recognition can be earned through Eagle Palms, awarded for completing additional tenure, leadership, and merit badge requirements.

 Eagle Scout Forms: